Backlinks:The Definitive Guide

 In this chapter we’ll cover the basics.

-First, you’ll learn exact what a backlink is.
+First, you’ll learn exactly what a backlink is.

 I’ll also explain why backlinks are so important for search engine optimization (SEO).